Artificial Intelligence Sales Planning

 How ELT Assistant Frees Teams to Focus on High-Value Work

-All three panelists noted that these operational changes had a broader effect on how teams experienced their work.
+Both panelists noted that these operational changes had a broader effect on how teams experienced their work.

-Brad Weber echoed a similar shift at Thomson Reuters.
+Brad Weber at Thomson Reuters described how removing low-value tasks changed collaboration and reduced stress.
 “People actually enjoy going in and building these pipes.
 They want to solve complex problems now.”

 Daniel Errickson, Sales Compensation Manager at Shaw Industries, pointed to a growing sense of momentum as the technology improved month over month.